 IS YOGA NIDRA THE SAME AS SLEEPING?

-Another bonus of the practice – especially when done right before bed – is that it helps to improve the quality of your sleep.
+Another bonus of the practice – especially when done right before bed – is that it can help to improve the quality of your sleep.
 Although it’s often referred to as ‘Yogic Sleep’, yoga nidra is not the same as sleeping.

 When you sleep you lose awareness of what’s going on around you.
 When you practice yoga nidra, you consciously want to try and keep your mind active and aware.
 Even though yoga nidra helps you to reach a deep state of relaxation – similar to a good night’s rest – your aim is to stay alert and awake.